aaditmshah/augment/README.md

 Class.extend = arguments.callee;
 ```

-This line is omitted in `Function.prototype.augment` because it already exists in the `prototype` chain on all functions.
+This line is omitted in `Function.prototype.augment` because `augment` already exists in the `prototype` chain on all functions.
 In essence you can `augment` any function you wish to - not just those created by `augment` itself.

 Finally we simply return `Class` in `Class.extend` and `constructor` in `Function.prototype.augment`.
 That's all that there is to it.
 Which one do you prefer?